mattywausb/lightstick/docs/manual_en.md

 ## Power on

-The stick is activated on by opening the cover at the lower end of the stick and connecting the USB plug to a suitable power supply.
+The stick is activated by opening the cover at the lower end of the stick and connecting the USB plug to a suitable power supply.
-If that is compact enough, you can deposit it directly in the stick and close the lid again.
+If the powersupply is a compact power bank, you can deposit it directly in the stick and close the lid again.

 As soon as the Lightstick has power, it searches for a connection to the WLAN.
 During this time it glows faintly in orange.